 Set aside a part of the walk when you let them indulge their nose and appreciate the smells.
 You can add a cue word to their training plan like ‘go sniff’ so that your dog learns that this is the time on the walk when they are allowed to sniff.

 Great!
 Our dogs get an enormous amount out of sniffing.
 Not only are they gathering vital information about their environment and the other inhabitants within it, but they are uniquely designed to do it.

-Scent work, whether through sports or just as a part of their daily routine provides our dogs with mental stimulation and involves them in a natural behaviour that they love.
+Whether through sports or just as a part of their daily routine, allowing your dog to stop and spend time on a walk sniffing has enormous health benefits.
+Scent work provides our dogs with mental stimulation and involves them in a natural behavior that they love.

 Giving your dog ample opportunity to explore their world with their nose contributes to a healthy and happy dog.
-So next time you put on your dog on the lead instead of going for walkies, why not go for sniffies instead?
+So next time you put your dog on a leash instead of going for walks, why not go for sniffing instead?